Overview

 Strategic Priority:

-Develop the opportunities, materials and tools to engage residents, irrespective of differences in language, culture and background, in UNA services, UNA decision-making, and efforts to build a strong sense of community.
+Develop the opportunities, materials and tools to engage residents, irrespective of differences in language, culture and background, in UNA services, UNA decision-making, and in efforts to build a strong sense of community.

 Goals: